peterzieba/5Vpld/README.md

 # Overview
-This repository centers around documenting Linux and Windows workflows for Atmel (Now Microchip) 5V GAL PLD and CPLD parts:
+This repository centers around documenting modern ways of developing logic for and programming Atmel (Now Microchip) 5V GAL PLD and CPLD parts under recent Linux and Windows versions.
 * ATF16V8 (Modern/active equivalent of the PAL16V8 and GAL16V8 parts)
 * ![ATF22V10](vendor-datasheets/doc0735.pdf) (Modern/active equivalent of the PAL22V10 and GAL22V10 parts)
 * ATF1502